jimeh/build-emacs-for-macos/README.md

 ([gccemacs](https://akrl.sdf.org/gccemacs.html)) from the `feature/native-comp`
 branch is now supported without much hassle thanks to the newly released `libgccjit` Homebrew formula.

-Changes from the `feature/native-comp-macos-fixes` branch are also applied through a custom patch process which should be more future-proof compared to a regular git diff patch.

 To build a Emacs.app with native compilation enabled, simply run: